SBFRF/getdata/netCDF_howTo.md

 Accessing data from netCDF
 Matlab has built in functions and the help is pretty good.
-Here are a few examples to get you started: ncn = 'FRF_wave_metadata_CS01-SBE26.nc';    % file name, add full path if not in current directory ncdisp(ncn);  % this is a way to take a quick look at whatís in a file, will spit out all attributes, dimensions, and variables (but not the data) to the command line t = ncread(ncn, 'time');% get the time vector dn = epoch2Matlab(t); % convert to Matlab datenum hs = ncread(ncn,'waveHs');  % read some data, in this case variable waveHs
+Here are a few examples to get you started: ncn = 'FRF_wave_metadata_CS01-SBE26.nc';    % file name, add full path if not in current directory ncdisp(ncn);  % this is a way to take a quick look at what‚Äôs in a file, will spit out all attributes, dimensions, and variables (but not the data) to the command line t = ncread(ncn, 'time');% get the time vector dn = epoch2Matlab(t); % convert to Matlab datenum hs = ncread(ncn,'waveHs');  % read some data, in this case variable waveHs